| |

 …In the ideal city my neighbors

-family & one guy
+are a multi-generationalfamily & one guy

-who puts chairs
+who puts chairs in the street

-to save a spot
+to save a spotfor our moving truck.

 This poem’s structure, oscillating couplets, manages play and possibility.
 The poem makes no apologies for what it believes: clearly these ideal cities exist.
 They’re here, in the poems, where Meitner has set the language loose.
-The way “Ideal Cities” winnows to that strangely singular and plural image—our moving truck—represents the warm hope that all of us, any minute now, could be heading to something better.
+The way “Ideal Cities” winnows to that strangely singular and plural image—our moving truck—represents the warm hope that all of us, any minute now, could be heading to something better. --Matthew Guenette Matthew Guenette lives in Madison, Wisconsin.
+His first collection of poems, Sudden Anthem, won the 2007 American Poetry Journal Prize (Dream Horse Press), and his second book of poems, American Busboy, will be published by the University of Akron Press in 2011.
+For more information, visit www.matthewguenette.com. | |